Jhonnycpp/StarLord/readme.md

 StarLord is a project developed for Android using Kotlin.

-The application's purpose is to list GitHub repositories with the most stars ⭐ that are written in the Kotlin language.
+The application's purpose is to list GitHub repositories with the most stars ⭐.

 ## 🚀 Getting Started